Safe-Driving Technologies Available for Cars That Help Prevent Accidents in 2024

 Auto Steering

-Some cars nowadays are capable of auto-steering.
-However, this does not mean that your car can completely drive itself.
+Some cars nowadays are equipped with auto-steering capabilities.
+However, this does not mean that your car can drive itself completely.
 The technology can control the steering wheel in specific situations to prevent a collision.
-This crash avoidance technology obtains information from your surroundings and uses it to change your vehicle’s performance accordingly.
+This crash avoidance technology gathers information from your surroundings and adjusts your vehicleโ€™s performance accordingly.

 Currently, many auto-steering systems work together with automatic braking systems.
-That’s why most vehicles with auto-steering devices can apply brakes while avoiding or going around potential obstructions in the path, such as motorists or pedestrians.
+Thatโ€™s why vehicles equipped with auto-steering devices can apply brakes while avoiding or navigating around potential obstructions in the path, such as other motorists or pedestrians.

 Rear Cross Traffic Alert